JackChen890311/Papers/Papers/ConceptExpress.md

 💡 Include any related papers that are relevant to this one
 - [[Break-A-Scene]]
 - [[FINCH]]
+- This paper has same author as [[ViCo]].
 # Appendix
-💡 Anything else that’s in this paper but not metioned before
+💡 Anything else that’s in this paper but not mentioned before
+- This paper

 ---
 # Resources